WWDCNotes/WWDCNotes/Sources/WWDCNotes/WWDCNotes.docc/WWDC21/WWDC21-10052-Whats-new-in-Mac-Catalyst.md

 Discover the latest updates to Mac Catalyst and find out how you can make your app feel even more at home on macOS.
 Learn about a variety of new and enhanced UIKit APIs that let you customize your Mac Catalyst app to take advantage of behaviors unique to macOS.

-To get the most out of this session, we recommend a basic familiarity with Mac Catalyst.
-Check out “Introducing iPad Apps for Mac” from WWDC19 to acquaint yourself.
-For more on refining your Mac Catalyst app, watch “Optimize the interface of your Mac Catalyst app” from WWDC20.

 @Metadata {
    @TitleHeading("WWDC21")
    @PageKind(sampleCode)